 If the Veteran or Surviving Spouse Does Not Qualify

-Call Today!
-To schedule your initial consultation call (800) 235-0963.
+Call (800) 235-0963 to schedule your initial consultation call.
 Let our elder law case managers discuss your care needs and your situation as it relates to the qualification requirements.
-Once we conduct an initial assessment, our expert Veterans Affairs Accredited attorneys can navigate you through the process and give you peace of mind.
+Once we conduct an initial assessment, our expert Veterans Affairs Accredited attorneys can navigate you through the process.